elesalgueiro/Mid_bootcamp_project/README.md

 I also obtained valuable insights from the data that detects potential causes for water pumps malfunctioning to achieve future improvements.

-**For an in-depth view of this analysis, you can check the final project report included in this repository**
+**For an in-depth view of this analysis, you can check the final project report included in this repository and the code notebook**

 **This project is focused on Tanzania but might be applied to other countries and regions if we had the necessary data**